This annual list of the best in-home senior care franchises was revised and updated on February 10, 2021.

-According to the Population Reference Bureau’s Fact Sheet: Aging in the United States, “The number of Americans ages 65 and older is projected to nearly double from 52 million in 2018 to 95 million by 2060, and the 65-and-older age group’s share of the total population will rise from 16 percent to 23 percent.”
-Based on those statistics, in-home senior care is going to keep growing strong for years to come!
+As lifespans increase and family sizes fall, the American population is aging.
+According to the Population Reference Bureau, “The number of Americans ages 65 and older is projected to nearly double from 52 million in 2018 to 95 million by 2060, and the 65-and-older age group’s share of the total population will rise from 16 percent to 23 percent.”
+While the proportion of over-65s who remain in work has increased since the late 1980s, over 60% are retired, and many of them need some form of care.
+The aging out of the baby boomer generation has driven the rocketing expansion of an industry.

 1. Home Instead Senior Care